acend/kubernetes-basics-training/content/en/docs/07/_index.md

 ## Task {{% param sectionnumber %}}.2: Attach the database to the application

-By default, our `example-web-python` application uses a SQLite memory database.
+By default, our `example-web-python` application uses an SQLite memory database.
 However, this can be changed by defining the following environment variable(`MYSQL_URI`) to use the newly created MariaDB database:

 ```
 #MYSQL_URI=mysql://<user>:<password>@<host>/<database>